Fishing Lure Packaging: Reduce Damage, Returns & Costs with Smart Design

 Custom fishing lure packaging as a growth lever

-Custom cavity design tailored to lure geometry delivers measurable ROI.
+Custom cavity design tailored to lure geometry works best when combined with custom product packaging boxes for secure product storage.
 Brands that control hook movement report fewer customer complaints and longer product shelf life.

 Retail Vs Direct-to-Consumer Shipping